 It isn't summer until you've had your first watermelon of the season.
-Chances are though, it's been about a year since you've bought your last watermelon.
+Chances are, though, that it's been about a year since you've bought your last watermelon.
 Do you remember how to pick out a good one?
 Did you ever really know?
 Here's what you need to look for in order to spot the perfect picnic-worthy specimen.

 There's a definite art to picking the very best watermelons.
 It involves weighing the watermelon between your hands, turning it over, and giving it a firm thwap! on the underside.
 Why?
 A heavy watermelon with a splotch on its belly and a hollow sound means it is brimming with juice and at the peak of its ripeness.